 • Mustard Powder – Slightly tangy, mustard powder cuts through some of the richness of the beef and locks in flavor.

-• Potatoes – We suggest Yukon gold potatoes for their soft texture and buttery taste, but you can use any potatoes you have on hand.
-Just note that the taste and texture will be slightly altered.
+• Potatoes – We recommend using Yukon gold potatoes because they have a soft texture and buttery taste.
+However, you can use any potatoes you have on hand.
+Note that the taste and texture will change slightly depending on what potatoes you choose.

 • Carrots – Whole carrots will have the best flavor, but baby carrots work well, too.